February 3, 2020

 Use dry, fresh birdseed

-- Don’t use clumpy or tangy-smelling seeds, indications that the seed has gone bad.
+Don’t use clumpy or tangy-smelling seeds, which are indications that the seed has gone bad.
 Hungry birds might still consume rancid seed, which can be a source of salmonella or cause infection.

 Foods that humans enjoy are not always healthy for birds